YouTube: Finances

 Prior to 2020, Google did not provide detailed figures for YouTube's running costs, and YouTube's revenues in 2007 were noted as "not material" in a regulatory filing.
 In June 2008, a Forbes magazine article projected the 2008 revenue at $200 million, noting progress in advertising sales.
 In 2012, YouTube's revenue from its ads program was estimated at $3.7 billion.
 In 2013, it nearly doubled and estimated to hit $5.6 billion according to e-Marketer, while others estimated $4.7 billion.
 The vast majority of videos on YouTube are free to view and supported by advertising.
 In May 2013, YouTube introduced a trial scheme of 53 subscription channels with prices ranging from $0.99 to $6.99 a month.
 The move was seen as an attempt to compete with other providers of online subscription services such as Netflix, Amazon Prime, and Hulu.

 Google first published exact revenue numbers for YouTube in February 2020 as part of Alphabet's 2019 financial report.
-According to Google, YouTube had made in ad revenue in 2019, in contrast to in 2017 and in 2018.
+According to Google, YouTube had made in ad revenue in 2019, in contrast to US$8.1 billion in 2017 and US$11.1 billion in 2018.
 YouTube's revenues made up nearly 10% of the total Alphabet revenue in 2019.
 These revenues accounted for approximately 20 million subscribers combined between YouTube Premium and YouTube Music subscriptions, and 2 million subscribers to YouTube TV.
 YouTube had $29.2 billion ads revenue in 2022, up by $398 million from the prior year.
 In Q2 2024, ad revenue rose to $8.66 billion, up 13% on Q1.